dmbarbour/glas/docs/GlasDesign.md

 Glas program model is not designed for parallelism.

-A compiler can squeeze out some parallelism useful within a computation via dataflow analysis.
-For example, assuming F and G are both 1--1 arity and either F or G is pure (no effects), then we can evaluate `seq:[F, dip:G]` in parallel.
-However, there is no way to express communication between program loops, which limits scale.
+A compiler can squeeze out some parallelism via dataflow analysis.
+For example, assuming F and G are both 1--1 arity and one of F or G is pure (no effects), we can evaluate `seq:[F, dip:G]` in parallel.
+However, this technique has limited applicability and scalability.

-For scalable parallelism, it is feasible to *accelerate* evaluation of a distributed, confluent, monotonic virtual machine.
+For robust parallelism at scale, it is feasible to *accelerate* evaluation of a distributed, confluent, monotonic virtual machine.
 [Kahn process network](https://en.wikipedia.org/wiki/Kahn_process_networks) and [Lafont Interaction Networks](https://en.wikipedia.org/wiki/Interaction_nets) can provide some inspiration.

 ## Thoughts